 Located to your right just passed the main entrance to Kathmandu Durbar square.
 Basantapur tower was one of tallest towers in the square and one of the more ornate.
-Basantapur tower was built by King Prithvi Naraya in the mid 18th century.
+Also known as the nine-storey palace Basantapur tower was built by King Prithvi Naraya in the mid 18th century.

 The upper two floors of Basantapur Tower were destroyed during the April 25th earthquake in Nepal.
 Renovation is currently underway.
-In 2018 scaffolding adorns most of this building.
+In 2019 Chinese scaffolding continues adorns most of this building along with large signs.
 This is not a negative as there was very little to see of the main structure which had previously been under tarpaulin for protection prior to renovation.

 Do try to get a closer look at the towers carvings from this side.
 There's more to the towers exterior though.
 It's on of the few, and most impressive, old buildings you can climb up through and look out over Kathmandu.

 The entrance to Basantapur tower (nine-story palace) is inside the main royal palaces interior Lohan chowk - entry was via Hanuman Dhoka which is still open.